psi4/psi4/doc/sphinxman/source/optking.rst

    optimize("mp2")

 ..
-Warning:: The molecule input for psi4 has no effect upon optking.
-Specifying independent
+Warning:: The molecule input for psi4 has no effect upon optking, expect to provide Cartesian
-    fragments with the `--` seperator, will not trigger optking to add specific interfragment coordinates.
+    coordinates.
+Specifying independent fragments with the `--` seperator, will not trigger optking to add specific interfragment coordinates.
+Use |optking__frag_mode| `multi`.

 * Specify the reference points to use for coordinates via |optking__frag_ref_atoms|.
   Each list corresponds to a fragment.
 A list of indices denotes a linear combination